-A registered nurse—Audrey Hampton, R.N. director, Student Health Services—provides general care, such as first aid for injuries, and treatment for minor illnesses and conferences on health problems.
+A registered nurse—Audrey Hampton, R.N. director, Student Health Services (SHS)—provides general care, such as first aid for injuries, and treatment for minor illnesses and conferences on health problems.
 Students are referred to physicians and/or nearby hospitals when necessary.
 Information is available on a wide range of health matters (e.g. free and anonymous HIV testing) in the health office, D208, from 8:30 am to 4:30 pm, Monday-Friday, excluding holidays and special occasions, ext.
 7830)

 General first aid is provided to all students, regardless of medical coverage.
 If it is necessary for a student to see a physician, they can attain a referral from the SHS department.
 All students are required to have a health record on file with the SHS department.
 Upon receipt of the admission packets, all students should fill out the health record and obtain a physical before registering for school.

 The health form may be mailed, along with the rest of the admissions packet or brought to the SHS department in person.
 If the form is misplaced, students may obtain an extra copy in SHS.

-Pre-existing conditions, immunizations, physicals, vision or dental.
+Immunizations, physicals, vision or dental.

-As a new member in the BC life and health plan, you will receive a health identification card in the mail which is to be used whenever you need medical attention and to purchase prescriptions at any pharmacy.
-Your original ID card is good for each year as long as you are a CalArts student.
+As a new member in the Anthem Blue Cross Life and Health Plan, you will receive a health identification card in the mail which is to be used whenever you need medical attention and to purchase prescriptions at any pharmacy.
+Your original health ID card is good for each academic year as long as you are an enrolled CalArts student.

-Go to the website www.bluecrossca.com for quick access to product, service and provider information 24 hours a day, seven days a week.
+You may also visit www.anthem.com/ca for quick access to product, service and provider information 24 hours a day, seven days a week.